marctheshark3/VHDLGenAI/challenge-4/tutorial.md

-Sure, here's a tutorial on how to solve Challenge 4: Pipelined Data Path.

 ## Description

 In this challenge, you are asked to design a simple pipelined data path for a multiplier.
 The multiplier takes two inputs, `a` and `b`, and produces a single output, `product`.
 The goal is to implement a multiplier using a pipelined architecture, which allows for higher throughput by processing multiple inputs in parallel.